 The lands and water bottoms in this category are owned by the state and lie landward of the Louisiana coastline as decreed by the United States Supreme Court in litigation styled United States v.
-State of Louisiana et al.
+State of Louisiana, et al.

-The X-Y coordinates of the Louisiana coastline, using the Louisiana plane coordinate system [NAD 1927], south zone, are provided in Exhibits A and B (the latter providing time period variations to the coordinates set forth in Exhibit A) to the Court's fourth supplemental decree in the above-referenced litigation at 422 U.S. 13, 95 S.Ct.
-2022, 44 L.Ed.2d 652 (U.S. Jun 16, 1975) (NO. 9, ORIG.).
-Questions concerning Inland lands and water bottoms should be directed to the State Land Office, Division of Administration, (225) 342-4578.
+The X-Y coordinates of the Louisiana coastline, using the Louisiana plane coordinate system [NAD 1927], south zone, can be obtained from personnel in the Office of Mineral Resources, Petroleum Lands Division) The X-Y coordinates of the three geographic mile line (hereinafter "Three Mile Line" or "Three Mile Boundary"), using the Louisiana plane coordinate system [NAD 1927], south zone, as defined in the court's final decree in the litigation found at 452 U.S. 726, 101 S.Ct.
+2605, 69 L.Ed.2d 368 (U.S. Jun 22, 1981) (NO. 9, ORIG.)
+Questions concerning Inland lands and water bottoms should be directed to the Office of State Lands, Division of Administration, (225) 342-4578.